 - We collected 18,000 tweets using the keyword "vaccine", and were able to construct a fairly interesting network from that.
-However recall that this data only spanned a four hour period. - Consequently, it was strongly focused on North America (as it was very late at night in Europe when I collected the data), and cannot be considered to be representative of the debate overall! - Students who want to examine similarly popular and contentious keywords some of you have proposed things like "refugees", "Ukraine", "Putin", or "LGBT" - need to be aware of this limitation.
-If possible, try to collect more data (using the rtweet "retryonratelimit" option) to help overcome this problem and get a more representative data set.
+However recall that this data only spanned a 20 hour period. - Consequently, this cannot be considered as representative of the debate overall! - Students who want to examine similarly popular and contentious keywords some of you have proposed studying topics like immigration and climate change policy - need to be aware of this limitation. - If possible, try to collect more data (using the rtweet "retryonratelimit" option) to help overcome this problem and get a more representative data set.